Sage-Bionetworks/portalsDocs/_articles/download-data.md

 ## Find Files using Explore Data

 Search the available files via Explore Data in the navigation bar.
 The Explore Data section presents several ways to select data files of interest.
 The top of the page displays pie charts that summarize the number of files based on file annotations of interest, including *Study, Data Type, Assay, Organism, Tissue*, among others.
-Selection of one of these chart segments will filter the table below to select just that set of files.
+Selection of one of these chart segments will filter the table below to subset the set of files.
 Alternatively, access the filters using the facet selection boxes to the left of the Data table.
 For this example, you will [download the *processed* data and *metadata* from the *MC-CAA* study in the Alzheimer's Disease (AD) Knowledge Portal](https://adknowledgeportal.synapse.org/Explore/Data?QueryWrapper0=%7B%22sql%22%3A%22SELECT%20*%20FROM%20syn11346063%22%2C%22limit%22%3A25%2C%22offset%22%3A0%2C%22selectedFacets%22%3A%5B%7B%22concreteType%22%3A%22org.sagebionetworks.repo.model.table.FacetColumnValuesRequest%22%2C%22columnName%22%3A%22study%22%2C%22facetValues%22%3A%5B%22MC-CAA%22%5D%7D%2C%7B%22concreteType%22%3A%22org.sagebionetworks.repo.model.table.FacetColumnValuesRequest%22%2C%22columnName%22%3A%22dataSubtype%22%2C%22facetValues%22%3A%5B%22processed%22%2C%22metadata%22%5D%7D%5D%7D).

 ## Download Files